ApiniLabs/PAC-ID-Resolver/README.md

 The process of resolving a PAC-ID into a browsable link follows these steps, as illustrated below:
 1. The source application sends a PAC-ID to the PAC-ID resolver
 2. The resolver looks up mapping tables
-3. The resolver selects entries in the mapping tables that match the PAC-ID and substitutes existing placeholders (see below)
+3. The resolver selects entries in the mapping tables that match the PAC-ID and substitutes existing variables (see below)
 4. The resolver returns an ordered list, sorted by relevance of browsable links, display names and intents to the source application
 5. The source application selects the most appropriate link based on the returned of browsable links, display names and intents, considering additional context-dependent or user-provided information